Email

 Logo

-Osteoporosis is a common condition impacting approximately 10 million Americans that is the result of decreased bone mass and changes in bone structure, thereby increasing the risk of a bone fracture.
-Osteoporosis is more common in women after menopause and is a condition typically treated by primary care doctors, endocrinologists, and rheumatologists.
-Risk factors for osteoporosis include: advancing age, non-Hispanic white or Asian background, low weight, having parents who suffered a fracture, having a previous fracture, and smoking.
+Osteoporosis is a condition caused by decreased bone mass and changes in bone structure, that increases the risk of a bone fracture.
+Osteoporosis impacts approximately 10 million Americans.
+Osteoporosis is more common in women after menopause and is a condition treated by primary care doctors, endocrinologists, and rheumatologists.
+Risk factors for osteoporosis include increasing age, being of non-Hispanic white or Asian background, low weight, having parents who suffered a fracture, personal history of fracture, and smoking.
 Alcohol abuse, sedentary lifestyle, and low levels of vitamin D are other risk factors.
-Osteoporosis can be a side effect of some medications, such as glucocorticoids, heparin, and certain cancer treatments.
+Osteoporosis can be a side effect of some medications, such as glucocorticoids, heparin and certain cancer treatments.

 What Are the Signs/Symptoms?

 Osteoporosis does not have noticeable symptoms.
-Most people discover they have osteoporosis after a bone breaks, even from a minor injury like a fall.
-Osteoporosis fractures are most common in the spine, hip, and wrist.
+Most people discover they have osteoporosis after a bone break, even from a minor fall.
+Osteoporosis fractures are most common in the spine, hip and wrist.
 They may lead to chronic pain, disability or even death in some cases.
 If you have risk factors for osteoporosis, your doctor can order a bone mineral density (BMD) test to assess your bone health.
 A T-score of -2.5 or lower indicates osteoporosis.
 People with T-scores between -1.0 and -2.5 have low bone mass or osteopenia and may still require treatment depending on other risk factors.

 What Are Common Treatments?